 From 2014 to 2016, many Indian startups were trying to remain viable as investment money left the country.
 The average funding deal for a tech startup fell to $4.9 million in 2016, dramatically less than the $15.8 million average the sector saw in 2014.

 That drop in investments left many entrepreneurs second-guessing their business strategies, and some even thinking about closing up shop.
-Amid these challenges, HostNamaste was founded to help entrepreneurs get online projects up and running quickly — and remove barriers to entry.
+Amid these challenges, HostNamaste was founded to help entrepreneurs get online projects up and running quickly — and owner Mitesh Ganatra is dedicated to removing barriers to entry.

 HostNamaste offers high-performance virtual servers in five locations around the world along with a suite of tools aimed at helping startups succeed.

 Its list of features and services include fast SSD hosting, cPanel, WHM access, unlimited free migrations, and a 100% network uptime SLA.
 And HostNamaste is powered by some of the best technology in the business — CloudLinuxOS with LiteSpeed Web Servers.

 The company’s ultimate goal is to help even the smallest Indian ecommerce entrepreneurs achieve their dreams.

 “If a few guys get together and decide they want to change the world, we’ll be their backbone.
 Our hosting allows them to do that,” said Justin Smith, Account Advocate for HostNamaste.

 Because HostNamaste uses highly redundant and stable Intel processors with RAID configurations, clients know their sites will stay protected and online.
 And if customers need help for any reason, HostNamaste’s effective support team is available 24/7 to answer any questions.

 HostNamaste nurtures entrepreneurs and startups and has become a trusted name in Indian web hosting in a short period.

 Helping Startups Stay on Track During a Dip in Investments